-Many students come to Bryn Mawr with studio and performance experience and we are committed and prepared to fully support their continued growth in dance as an art and an area of creative impulse, but we are equally interested in providing a solid and engaging introduction to dance for those who have had less or no experience.
+Many students come to Bryn Mawr with studio and performance experience and we are committed and prepared to fully support their continued growth in dance, but we are equally interested in providing a solid and engaging introduction to dance for those who have had less or no experience.

-All technique and ensemble courses can be taken for PE credit (1 credit per half semester) or students can elect to take most intermediate and advanced technique courses for academic credit (.5 academic credit for a full semester).
-If there is room in the course, students can get permission to audit.
+All technique and ensemble courses can be taken for PE credit (1 credit per half semester) or students can elect to take intermediate and advanced technique courses for academic credit (.5 academic credit for a full semester).
 We generally advise first semester frosh to wait until second semester of their first year to enroll in technique for academic credit.
-NOTE: Tri-college students can register for technique for academic credit at academic registration.
-Bryn Mawr students can register for PE credit on VRO during the first week of each semester.
-Haverford and Swarthmore students who want PE credit or wish to audit need to show up at the first class.
+NOTE: Tri-college students (Bryn Mawr, Haverford, or Swarthmore) can register for technique for academic credit on BIONIC during the registration period, and can register for PE credit on BIONIC during the first week of each semester.

 Students can elect to document their participation in dance in a number of ways.

 -as a minor (6 courses: 3 required, 3 electives)

 -as a major in dance or performance or a double major in dance and another academic major.
 Our double majors have included: Dance/Psychology; Dance/Anthropology, Dance/Mathematics, Dance/Physics; Dance/History and others.